roadiz/docs/src/developer/first-steps/upgrading.rst

     bin/console generate:nsentities;

-Then check if there is no pending SQL changes due to your Roadiz node-types:
+Then check if there is no pending SQL changes due to your Roadiz node-types, this should be addressed with a ``doctrine:migrations:migrate`` but you can check it with:

 .. code-block:: bash